jsgounot/floria_analysis_workflow/README.md

 #### Reference genomes

-You can either provide a local path to a reference genome or download the reference on NCBI, using following keyword in the configuration file:
+You can either provide a local path to a reference genome or download the reference on NCBI, using the following keywords in the configuration file:

 * <u>refpath</u>: a path to a local file.
 * <u>ncbiasbly</u>: a NCBI assembly identifier.
-Note that one assembly can contains multiple sequences (contigs, plasmids) which will be concatenated in the process.
+Note that one assembly can contain multiple sequences (contigs, plasmids) which will be concatenated in the process.
 * <u>ncbinuc</u>: A single NCBI identifier like a RefSeq identifier.
 Ideal if you just want one contig.

 See the `configs/single_species_synthetic_test.json` for an example.
 Snakemake option `--resources ncbi_load=1` is a safeguard to limit the number of NCBI call to 1 and <u>should not be removed</u> if you download NCBI genomes.